Test-time Correction: An Online 3D Detection System via Visual Prompting: Acknowledgement

 \section{Acknowledgement}

-OpenDriveLab is the autonomous driving team affiliated with Shanghai AI Lab.
 This work was supported by National Key R\&D Program of China (2022ZD0160104), NSFC (62206172), and Shanghai Committee of Science and Technology (23YF1462000).
+This work is in part supported by the JC STEM Lab of Autonomous Intelligent Systems funded by The Hong Kong Jockey Club Charities Trust.
 We thank team members from OpenDriveLab for valuable feedback along the project.
 Special thanks to Chengen Xie for providing data support, and Jiahui Fu for sharing insights on MV2D.
+We also sincerely thank Qingsong Yao for providing writing guidance and suggestions on experimental design.